Numerous over-the-counter (OTC) products can treat acne, including salicylic acid and benzoyl peroxide.

 - Combine the aspirin powder with 1 tablespoon of warm water to create a paste.

 - Wash your face with your normal cleanser.

 - Apply the aspirin paste directly to the acne.
-You can use it as a spot treatment or apply over your entire face like a face mask.

 - Leave on for 10 to 15 minutes at a time.